Skip to main content

 • Tax payments are generally due before the reporting deadline

-• For VAT, payment is due by the 15th of the following month
+• For VAT, payment is due by the end of the following month, before the return is filed

 Key Points: